keval6b/cv/index.md

 - Implemented complex algorithms including Artificial Intelligence for NPCs and Procedural Generation.
 - Worked with concurrency and time complexity optimisation.
 - Released a fully functioning game to [itch.io](https://keval.kapdee.uk).

+### Hack Notts 2019
+_2019_

+- Created a discord bot that fetches module scores to save time and reduce suspense.
+- Worked in a duo with a working prototype by the end of the allotted time.

 ### GMTK Game Jam
 _2019_